stellar/packages/README.md

 ##### moving on from Quickstart

-Once you are comfortable with the various packages that `stellar-quickstart` brings in as dependencies, we highly recommend that you switch to installing the individual packages directly.

-For this you will need to configure **PostgreSQL** which unfortunately is out of the scope of this document.

 `stellar-quickstart` is a **configuration** package that through it's dependencies pulls in the required packages.

 | Package                  | Dependencies                | Comments                                                                           |